Terraform the Hard Way

 It's a small decision that compounds.
 Cost allocation, attribution, security audits, cleanup of orphaned resources — all of that gets harder fast when tagging isn't consistent.

-In practice, we see teams spend a remarkable amount of platform-engineering time on just this — chasing tag-set drift across modules, writing custom validators, leaving the same PR-review comments over and over — and most fleets are still inconsistent at audit time.
+In practice, this becomes its own ongoing job — chasing tag-set drift across modules, writing custom validators, leaving the same PR-review comments over and over.

 Common approach

 The common approach is a tags module imported by every root, copy-paste reminders in PR templates, and — at the deep end of the rabbit hole — a tool like Bridgecrew's yor that literally rewrites your Terraform code to inject tags.
-But the problem with this is that it leads to half the fleet having the current tag set and half having last year's, and copy-paste reminders catch maybe two-thirds of new modules.
-When a security company has to ship a code-generation tool just to keep tagging consistent, that's a signal the underlying problem isn't yours alone.
+Each new root module is a fresh place where the import can be forgotten, and an updated tag set has to make its way through every consumer of the module by hand.

 Build